Antibiotic use in livestock: Sources of antibiotic resistance

-Summary

 While the human medical use of antibiotics is the main source of antibiotic resistant infections in humans, it is known that humans can acquire antibiotic resistance genes from a variety of animal sources, including farm animals, pets and wildlife.
+Much of this antibiotic resistance is sourced from the overuse of antibiotics in farm animals.
 Three potential mechanisms by which agricultural antibiotic use could lead to human disease have been identified as: 1 - direct infection with resistant bacteria from an animal source; 2 - breaches in the species barrier followed by sustained transmission in humans of resistant strains arising in livestock; 3 - transfer of resistance genes from agriculture into human pathogens.
 While there is evidence of transmission of resistance from animals to humans in all three cases, either the scale is limited or causality is hard to establish.
 As Chang et al. (2014) state: "The topic of agricultural antibiotic use is complex.
 As we noted ... many believe that agricultural antibiotics have become a critical threat to human health.
 While the concern is not unwarranted, the extent of the problem may be exaggerated.
 There is no evidence that agriculture is 'largely to blame' for the increase in resistant strains and we should not be distracted from finding adequate ways to ensure appropriate antibiotic use in all settings, the most important of which being clinical medicine."